Sea of the brine of life!

 The water-plants with their graceful flat heads,

-Where the rattlesnake suns his flabby length on a rock,
+The rattlesnake suns his flabby length on a rock.

 The yellow-crowned heron comes to the edge of the marsh at night and feeds upon small crabs,